michwng/C-Discord-Project/readme.txt

+## Note that, to run this application, you will need to run this in a Linux environment.
+Our class used WSL.

 ## To build the application:
 1. Navigate to your folder containing irc_client.c and irc_server.c.
 2. Login to your WSL by typing in "wsl -d Ubuntu-3160 -u csci3160".